nuletizia/swapid/README.md

 ...
 ```

-Alternatively, you can provide the url of the target and face image, as in the default example
+Alternatively, you can provide the url of the target and face image, as in the default example with the Einstein face on the Monalisa image.
 ```bash
 $ python3 main_swap.py --target_url 'https://images.piktid.com/frontend/studio/swapid/target/monalisa.jpg' --face_url 'https://images.piktid.com/frontend/studio/swapid/face/einstein.jpg'
 ```